NBCSN: 2010s: Merger with NBC Sports and new names

 In August 2013, after having largely been used as an initialism in unofficial capacities, the channel officially shortened its name to NBCSN.
 The change was made to help streamline its branding in preparation for the 2014 Winter Olympics, by which time the name change was mostly complete.

-On September 22, 2013, NBCSN broadcast an episode of Under Wild Skies, a hunting program aired as a time-buy by the NRA, in which host and NRA lobbyist Tony Makris was shown killing an African elephant on a trip to Botswana.
+On September 22, 2013, NBCSN broadcast an episode of Under Wild Skies, a hunting program aired as a time-buy by the National Rifle Association of America (NRA), in which host and NRA lobbyist Tony Makris was shown killing an African elephant on a trip to Botswana.
 The network was criticized by the media for airing such material; while NBC responded by pulling the episode due to its "objectionable" content and stating that it would be more "aggressive" towards the content of future episodes of the program.
 Under Wild Skies was pulled from the network entirely after Makris made remarks on an NRA-produced webcast comparing critics of the show to Hitler.
 The network's outdoors block, its final connection with its OLN era, was discontinued by 2016 with natural contract expirations, as the outdoor networks of Kroenke Sports & Entertainment effectively monopolized the market through their own three networks, along with streaming providers.
-The editorial standards for those venues also had more tolerance to the firearms-centric genre (and advertiser base) of outdoors programming.
+The editorial standards for those venues also had more tolerance for the firearms-centric genre (and advertiser base) of outdoors programming.